AdobeDocs/workfront.en/help/review-and-approve-work/proofing/reviewing-proofs-within-workfront/review-a-proof/keyboard-shortcuts-proof.md

 description: The keyboard shortcuts described in this article are available in both the Web Proofing Viewer and the Desktop Proofing Viewer.
 ---

-# Keyboard shortcuts in the `proofing viewer`
+# Keyboard shortcuts in the proofing viewer

-The keyboard shortcuts described in this article are available in both the `Web Proofing Viewer` and the `Desktop Proofing Viewer`.&nbsp;
+The keyboard shortcuts described in this article are available in both the Web Proofing Viewer and the Desktop Proofing Viewer.&nbsp;

 <table cellspacing="15">
  <tbody>